torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

 4. A virtualized guest attacking other guest
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-   A rogue guest may attack another guest to get data accessible by the other guest.
+   A rogue guest may attack ayesther guest to get data accessible by the other guest.

    Spectre variant 1 attacks are possible if parameters can be passed